Our Songs (album)

 Our Songs is the eighth studio album by American singer Anastacia.
 It was released on September 22, 2023, through German-based recording label Stars by Edel.
 Entirely produced by Christian Geller, the album marked Anastacia's first album release since Evolution (2017).
 Conceptually, Our Songs is a cover album that features a compilation of mostly translated interpretations of German rock songs, involving material that was originated by Scorpions, Tokio Hotel, Die Toten Hosen, Unheilig, and others.

 Upon its release, the album earned largely mixed reviews from music critics who praised the singer's vocal performance but felt that her versions were for inferior to the original songs.
 Our Songs debuted at number two on the German Albums Chart, becoming Anastacia's highest-charting album in nearly two decades.
 It further reached the top ten in Austria and Switzerland and reached number 16 on the UK Album Downloads Chart.
 A reissue of Our Songs, the Gold deluxe edition, was released on June 21, 2024.

 Background

+The project originated when German producer Christian Geller approached Anastacia and her manager with the idea of covering German songs.
+Initially confused, as she neither sang nor spoke German fluently, Anastacia soon learned that Geller intended for her to perform German hits translated into English.
+He introduced her to German artists who had previously recorded English-language songs, such as The Scorpions and Alphaville, helping her understand the concept, though she remained uncertain about the feasibility of translating major German hits.
+The project gained momentum when Campino, lead singer of Die Toten Hosen, expressed interest and offered one of his songs, "Tage wie diese", which was adapted into English as "Best Days".
+The song became her first translated release and inspired the vision of creating a full album of English-language versions of German songs.

-On November 8, 2022, during her "I'm Outta Lockdown Tour", Anastacia revealed to UK's Channel ITV News that she was working on a project for a 2023 release saying: "It's a different project than I've ever done.
+On November 8, 2022, during her I'm Outta Lockdown Tour, Anastacia revealed to UK channel ITV News that she was working on a yet-undisclosed project for a 2023 release, saying: "It's a different project than I've ever done.
 I'm not doing music I wrote, I'm doing music other people wrote but from a different language".
 In April 2023, media outlets announced that Our Songs will feature interpretations of German songs, which have been translated to English.

-On Anastacia's website the album is described as: "From 100% pop to stadium-sized rock radio anthems, the album brings together classics from different genres and decades, presenting these highlights of German music history to an international audience for the first time."
-The album includes versions of "Born to Live Forever" by Unheilig, "Forever Young" by Alphaville and "Still Loving You" by Scorpions.
+On Anastacia's website the album is described as: "From 100% pop to stadium-sized rock radio anthems, the album brings together classics from different genres and decades, presenting these highlights of German music history to an international audience for the first time".
+In addition to "Best Days", Anastacia also recorded versions of "Monsoon" by Tokio Hotel, "Forever Young" by Alphaville and "Still Loving You" by Scorpions.